heroLFG/hugo-herolfg-site/content/posts/a-man-of-straw-and-steel.md

 ## Notes

 Notice how the idea of [ad hominem](/posts/reminders#ad-hominem) relates to Gavin's worldview.
 Ad hominem, which attempts to identify the true character of a human, is the most beneficial kind of communication in the world according to Gavin's worldview.
-Ad hominem which leads to people believing lies about the character of a human is the most harmful kind of communication in th eworld according to Gavin's worldview.
+Ad hominem which leads to people believing lies about the character of a human is the most harmful kind of communication in the world according to Gavin's worldview.

 Notice that people's idea of [G-d](/posts/reminders#g-d) is always a [straw man](/posts/reminders#straw-man) if [G-d](/posts/reminders#g-d) is [omniscient](/posts/reminders#omniscient).